Eurasian collared dove: Invasive status in North America

 In 1974, fewer than 50 Eurasian collared doves escaped captivity in Nassau, New Providence, Bahamas.
-From the Bahamas, the species spread to Florida, and is now found in nearly every state in the U.S. as well as in Mexico.
+From the Bahamas, the species spread to Florida, and is now found in nearly every state in the U.S., as well as in Mexico.
 In Arkansas (the United States), the species was recorded first in 1989 and since then has grown in numbers and is now present in 42 of 75 counties in the state.
 It spread from the southeastern corner of the state in 1997 to the northwestern corner in five years, covering a distance of about 500 km at a rate of 100 km per year.
 This is more than double the rate of 45 km per year observed in Europe.
 As of 2012, few negative impacts have been demonstrated in Florida, where the species is most prolific.
 However, the species is known as an aggressive competitor and there is concern that as populations continue to grow, native birds will be out-competed by the invaders.
-However, one study found that Eurasian collared doves are not more aggressive or competitive than native mourning doves, despite similar dietary preferences.
+One study, however, found that Eurasian collared doves are not more aggressive or competitive than native mourning doves, despite similar dietary preferences.

-Population growth has ceased in areas where the species has long been established, such as Florida, and in these regions recent observations suggest the population is in decline.
-The population is still growing exponentially in areas of more recent introduction: up to 2015, the Eurasian collared dove experienced a greater than 1.5% yearly population increase throughout nearly the entirety of its North American range.
+Population growth has ceased in areas where the species has long been established, such as Florida, and in these regions, recent observations suggest the population is in decline.
+The population is still growing exponentially in areas of more recent introduction; up to 2015, the Eurasian collared dove experienced a greater than 1.5% yearly population increase throughout nearly the entirety of its North American range.
 Carrying capacities appear to be highest in areas with higher temperatures and intermediate levels of development, such as suburban areas and some agricultural areas.

-While the spread of disease to native species has not been recorded in a study, Eurasian collared doves are known carriers of the parasite Trichomonas gallinae as well as pigeon paramyxovirus type 1.
-Both Trichomonas gallinae and pigeon paramyxovirus type 1 can spread to native birds via commingling at feeders and by consumption of doves by predators.
-Pigeon paramyxovirus type 1 is an emergent disease and has the potential to affect domestic poultry, making the Eurasian collared dove a threat to not only native biodiversity, but a possible economic threat as well.
+While the spread of disease to native species has not been recorded in a study, Eurasian collared doves are known carriers of the parasite Trichomonas gallinae and pigeon paramyxovirus type 1.
+Both Trichomonas gallinae and pigeon paramyxovirus type 1 can spread to native birds via commingling at feeders and when the doves are consumed by predators.
+Pigeon paramyxovirus type 1 is an emergent disease that has the potential to affect domestic poultry, making the Eurasian collared dove not only a threat to native biodiversity, but possibly an economic threat as well.